DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 <!-- \\ used to display \ in Markdown -->
 <!-- \> used to display > in Markdown -->

-1. Whether in Mac or Windows, type now 'cd documents' in order to 'change directory' (i.e. navigate) to the *Documents* folder.
+3. Whether in Mac or Windows, type 'cd documents' in order to 'change directory' (i.e. navigate) to the *Documents* folder.
-2. Now type 'cd pandoc-test', again to change directory, this time to the subfolder within the *Documents* folder called *pandoc-test*.
+4. Now type 'cd pandoc-test', again to change directory, this time to the subfolder within the *Documents* folder called *pandoc-test*.
 Now we can work with the documents in this folder.
-3. To get a list of files in the current folder, on Mac type 'ls' [l as in lima, referring to 'list'], on Windows type 'dir'.
+5. To get a list of files in the current folder, on Mac type 'ls' (l as in lima, referring to 'list'), on Windows type 'dir'.
 The file *beowulf.docx* should be included in the list.
-4. To convert the file from .docx to EPUB, type the following command line:
+6. To convert the file from .docx to EPUB, type the following command line:

 `pandoc beowulf.docx -f docx -t epub -s -o beowulf.epub `

 The first term of the command line ('pandoc') indicates which program will process the command, in this case Pandoc.
 The second term tells Pandoc which file to process, in this case *beowulf.docx*.
 The following terms '-f docx -t epub' mean that the conversion will be from the .docx format to the EPUB format.
 The next term '-s' instructs Pandoc to create a 'standalone' file, with an appropriate header and footer, in other words a file which can be used immediately and doesn't need to be combined with other converted fragments.
 And the final term '-o beowulf.epub' tells Pandoc that the output file should be called *beowulf.epub*.
-6. To check that the file was indeed created, type 'ls' or 'dir' again.
+7. To check that the file was indeed created, type 'ls' or 'dir' again.
 You should now see the new file *beowulf.epub*.
-7. Open the EPUB from the folder, or in the Terminal (Mac) type:
+8. Open the EPUB from the folder, or in the Terminal (Mac) type:

 `open beowulf.epub `

-8. Note that you can also start with Markdown as a source format (we will explore Markdown in detail in the following chapter).
-Open the text file in your Markdown editor and save it as a Markdown (.md)file.
+9. Note that you can also start with Markdown as a source format (we will explore Markdown in detail in the following chapter).
+Open the text file in your Markdown editor and save it as a Markdown (.md) file.
 Type the following command in Pandoc to convert the Markdown file to EPUB:

 `pandoc beowulf.md -f markdown -t epub -s -o beowulf.epub `

 While developing this Toolkit we created an online graphical user interface which makes it possible to use Pandoc to convert .docx files to HTML, plain text, ICML (InDesign) and Markdown.
-This browser-based converter is freely accessible online.[^pandoc-convert]
+This browser-based converter is freely accessible online. [^pandoc-convert]

 ##Using Calibre and custom plug-ins